MathsJam/mathsjam-site/gathering/uk/2023/tables.md

 title: MathsJam Gathering 2023 - Saturday Night Tables
 ---

+For the Saturday evening session at MathsJam, attendees are running activities on tables in the Gathering main room.
+Some of them have sent through information so remote attendees can also participate - details are below.
+Don't forget there's also a board games table and a craft table to meet up with other Jammers during the evening in Gather.town!

 ### Your local maths history - Peter Rowlett, Tom Briggs and Katie Steckles

 David Singmaster compiled a Mathematical Gazetteer of the British Isles for the British Society for the History of Mathematics, now available [on the MacTutor website](https://mathshistory.st-andrews.ac.uk/Gaz/).